Famed painting 'The Scream' targeted by climate activists

 Police said there was glue residue on the glass mount.

-A video of the incident showed museum guards holding two activists with one shouting “I scream for people dying” and another one shouts “I scream when lawmakers ignore science” while a person was shielding the painting from the protesters.
+A video of the incident showed museum guards holding two activists, with one shouting “I scream for people dying.”
+Another shouted “I scream when lawmakers ignore science” as someone shielded “The Scream.”

 Environmental activists from the Norwegian organization “Stopp oljeletinga” — Norwegian for Stop Oil Exploration — were behind the stunt, saying they “wanted to pressure lawmakers into stopping oil exploration.”
 Norway is a major producer of offshore oil and gas.